Rajat117/aws-guide/Lambda/Overview.md

 ### Cold Start
 - The  huge time, the first invocation of lambda function can take if it has many dependencies.
 - To solve this
-    - Concurrency is allocated even before the function is invoked.
+    - Concurrency is allocated even before the function is invoked - Provisioned Concurrency.
     - AWS has already upgraded lamda function to reduce cold start

 # Lambda with CloudFormation